shamiejegan/ShedOffMobileApp/readme.md

 ShedOff is a simple mobile application that helps users on their weight loss journey.
 There are 2 main goals of this application.
 First, it aims to help users build consistency and achieve their weight loss goals through small daily targets.
 Second, it aims to help provide a holistic view for users to manage and understand the factors affecting their weight loss journey.

 # Accessing the app
-The application’s source code has been submitted along with this report.
-I have also included an Expo link, which you can access here: https://expo.dev/accounts/shaymee/projects/shedoff/updates/07f30ad1-74f3-4fe1-b76e-64ca8cbf92aa
+You can access the Expo link here: https://expo.dev/accounts/shaymee/projects/shedoff/updates/07f30ad1-74f3-4fe1-b76e-64ca8cbf92aa

 - iOS: exp://u.expo.dev/update/f083228a-bc21-4bf4-a63a-b951522e7fda